kodexlab/eleve/docs/storage.rst

     >>> storage.query_autonomy(["small", "black", "cat"])
     nan

-Save and load
+Saving and loading
 -------------

 .. warning:: For now it is not possible to save or restore a memory storage.
-It should be re-train each time.
-This will change in a near future !
+It should be re-trained each time.
+This will change in a near future!

 Python and C++ implementations